snowdj/bradonomics.github.io/_pages/brown-autobiography.md

 What follows was written by Dr J. Marvin Brown in the early 2000s.
 It's an autobiography about Dr Brown's life as a linguist.
 The copyright is held by J. Marvin Brown & Kwansuang Brown, I'm merely publishing the book here as a means of promoting something that had such a tremendous impact on my life.

-The original version, including the appendixes, can be found on the [ALG World site](http://algworld.com/) or the [University of Utah's site](http://home.utah.edu/~u0029752/contents.html).
+The original version, including the appendixes, can be found on the [ALG World site](http://algworld.com/).

 ### Contents
 [Preface](#preface) \\